SEO in Magento

 Image alt-tags (image labels)

 Search engines place weight on any text that stands out on the page and because of this it is a good idea to put important phrases in h1 and h2… tags, and bold or italic text – typically product or category names.
-Screen Pages’ Magento implementations follow “best practice” by default, by custom header tag regimes can be specified.
+Screen Pages’ Magento implementations follow “best practice” by default.

 In general, all copy is under your control through the Magento Admin Panel.